MOHS SURGICAL FELLOWSHIP AT THE SKIN CENTRE, TAURANGA, NEW ZEALAND

 During the Fellowship Dr Salmon will pay registration and accommodation for the American College of Mohs Micrographic Surgery and Cutaneous Oncology Annual Meeting for one year of the Fellowship, provided they present a paper at that meeting based on work done at the Skin Centre.
 The Skin Centre is an equal opportunity provider.

-During the course of the Fellowship the Trainee will gain experience and training in techniques of tumescent liposuction, laser resurfacing, Fraxel laser, sclerotherapy, treatment of leg veins with long pulsed Yag laser, hair removal laser, treatment of superficial veins of the face with the Dio-Lite laser, chemical peeling, dermabrasion, Botulinum toxin treatment, Collagen and Restylane fillers, fat transfer and occasionally hair transplantation.
+During the course of the Fellowship the Trainee will gain experience and training in techniques of tumescent liposuction, breast augmentation, breast reduction, upper and lower lid blepharoplasty, Fraxel laser, sclerotherapy, hair removal laser, treatment of superficial veins of the face with the Dio-Lite laser, chemical peeling, dermabrasion, Botulinum toxin treatment, Hyaluronic fillers, fat transfer and occasionally hair transplantation.
 Close interaction with Oculoplastics is available through the contracted provision of Mohs service to the Oculoplastic Department of Waikato Hospital.

 An extended syllabus of the Mohs College will be addressed through morning tutorials, once a week, prepared by the Fellow, encompassing all areas of cutaneous oncology and some areas of cosmetic dermatology surgery (please see schedule).
 This currently occurs as a breakfast meeting at 8:00am Wednesday’s.